 Given these risks, the Fund's portfolio continues to have a duration less than that of its All Bond Index benchmark.
-However, the steep yield curve prices in these risks to some degree, and the portfolio includes a significant investment in higher-yielding longer-dated bonds.
+However, the steep yield curve does, to some degree, price in these risks and the portfolio includes a significant investment in higher-yielding longer-dated bonds.